 Maybe you already enjoy doodling or journaling in your free time, but you could consider harnessing your creativity by taking up a unique artistic hobby.

-Head to the bookstore or take to the internet for step-by-step origami tutorials.
+Take to the internet for step-by-step origami tutorials.
 Stock your house with the necessary tiny papers and get to work creating beautiful figures.

 If you already like food and cooking…

 Of course, you can continue to look up new recipes and prepare meals at home, but there are many other exciting ways that you can embrace your passion for culinary arts.

 If you have an old recipe box full of the comfort foods grandma would make when you were younger, break it out and try your hand at some of them.
 You might rediscover an old favorite!

 Make your own drinks

 Check your state laws first, but in many cases, it’s perfectly legal to make your own beer or wine at home.
 Experiment with different flavors and blends and serve your creations the next time you host family or friends for dinner.

 Start a food-related club

 Have a lot of foodie friends?
 Get a group together and set up regular meetings (online works too!) once or twice a month, completely dedicated to food.
 The meetings can have themes, like “around the world” or “breads.”
 If you’re doing an online meeting, you could rank each other’s work on presentation or creativity instead of taste.